 Measure Details How did you spend your service pupil premium allocation last academic year?
-(2021 - 2022) Service children are closely monitored as a group of children, both academically and socially/emotionally by SLT.
-This identified group consisted of 2, one pupil in Year 4 and one in EYFS.
+(2022 - 2023) Service children are closely monitored as a group of children, both academically and socially/emotionally by SLT.
+This identified group consisted of 2 pupils, one pupil in Year 5 and one in Year 1.
 As a school, we ensured that we liaised closely with parents to ensure that there was an understanding of the more challenging periods for the children when parents were absent from the family home, identifying any SEMH support needed and ensuring that there was an emotionally available adult to support identified needs.
 What was the impact of that spending on service pupil premium eligible pupils?
-Teacher assessment at the end of the 2021/22 academic year demonstrated that 100% of service pupils were achieving at least ARE across all areas: (2021 - 2022) Reading, Writing and Maths - 100% ARE+ (1 pupil identified as working at GD and 1 pupil identified targeted to achieve GD in 2022-2023 based on EYFS outcomes)
+(2022 - 2023) Teacher assessment at the end of the 2022/23 academic year demonstrated that 100% of service pupils were achieving at least ARE across all areas: Reading, Writing and Maths - both service pupils achieved ARE+ (GD) in REading, Writing and Maths at the end of the 2022-2023 academic year.